ibm-cloud-docs/EventStreams/enabling_mirroring.md

 Decide which topics from your source cluster you want to mirror.
 By default, no topics are mirrored and you can enable mirroring by using the user controls after mirroring is enabled as shown in [step 4](#step4_validation).
 You must specify the selection as one or more patterns.

 Consider your bandwidth requirements; is there enough bandwidth available in the source cluster?
 Your source cluster needs to have some headroom to run mirroring.
-See [Choosing your plan](/docs/EventStreams?topic=EventStreams-plan_choose) for cluster bandwidth limits and use [Event Streams metrics](/docs/EventStreams?topic=EventStreams-metrics) to determine how busy your source cluster is and whether it has the headroom for mirroring.
+See [Choosing your plan](/docs/EventStreams?topic=EventStreams-plan_choose) for cluster bandwidth limits and use [{{site.data.keyword.messagehub}} metrics](/docs/EventStreams?topic=EventStreams-metrics) to determine how busy your source cluster is and whether it has the headroom for mirroring.

 Although mirroring from an Enterprise multi-zone-region cluster to an Enterprise single-zone-region cluster and vice versa is allowed, this configuration is not recommended unless you have specific residency requirements and are aware of the implications.
 The Service Level Agreement (SLA) policy of an Enterprise multi-zone-region cluster to an Enterprise single-zone-region cluster might be lower or vice versa.
 {: important}